yarisvt/tyk-docs/tyk-docs/content/analyse/log-browser.md

 weight: 5
 ---

-> **NOTE**: This option is only available on On-Premises installations.

 When you look through your Dashboard and your error breakdown statistics, you'll find that you will want to drill down to the root cause of the errors.
-This is what the log-browser is for.
+This is what the Log Browser is for.

-The log browser will isolate individual log lines in your analytics data set and allow you to filter them by:
+The Log Browser will isolate individual log lines in your analytics data set and allow you to filter them by:

 * API Name
 * Token ID (hashed)